AsimaShafiq/Customer-Churn-Prediction-using-Explainable-AI/README.md

 The following models were trained and compared:

-- Logistic Regression
+* Logistic Regression
-- Decision Tree Classifier
+* Decision Tree Classifier
-- Random Forest Classifier
+* Random Forest Classifier
-- XGBoost Classifier
+* XGBoost Classifier

+The models were evaluated and compared to select the final model for customer churn prediction.

 ---